wsmoak/wsmoak.github.io/_posts/2026-04-05-openswe-multi-repo-dev-containers-devpod.md

 ## Workspace Naming

+DevPod has two names that matter: the **workspace name** (used for the CLI, SSH, and EC2 instance tagging) and the **directory name** inside the container (where the source repo is cloned).
+With `--source git:`, the directory is always `/workspaces/{source-repo-name}`, regardless of the workspace name.

-An unexpected detour.
-When I switched from `--source image:` to `--source git:`, the workspace name started mattering for a different reason: DevPod creates the repo directory at `/workspaces/{workspace-name}`.
-My first attempt used the LangGraph thread ID as the workspace name (for persistence across follow-up comments on the same issue), which created paths like `/workspaces/openswe-6a54794e-ce9a-4950-a883-c9323aa838fd`.
-The agent expected `/workspaces/rails-otel-demo`.
+The workspace name matters for persistence — reusing the same name reconnects to an existing EC2 instance instead of creating a new one.
+I use the LangGraph thread ID as the workspace name so follow-up comments on the same GitHub issue or Slack thread reuse the same sandbox.

-With `DEVPOD_SOURCE_REPO` (multi-repo mode), the workspace name goes back to thread-ID-based, because the source repo isn't the same as the webhook repo.
-The agent's `resolve_repo_dir()` correctly finds the repo subdirectory within `/workspaces/` regardless.

-Without `DEVPOD_SOURCE_REPO` (single-repo mode), the workspace name uses the repo name so the paths line up.
+In single-repo mode (no `DEVPOD_SOURCE_REPO`), the workspace name uses the repo name directly.
+This is simpler and means the workspace name and directory name happen to match.
+In multi-repo mode, the workspace name is thread-ID-based (e.g., `openswe-7f09ccbb-...`) while the directory is `/workspaces/multi-repo-dev-containers`.
+The agent's `resolve_repo_dir()` uses the directory name, not the workspace name, so it finds the right path either way.

 ## Port Forwarding

 The devcontainer configs include `forwardPorts` (port 3000 for Rails, etc.).
 When DevPod SSH'd into the workspace, it tried to forward these ports back to the Fargate host, which failed and crashed the SSH session with `"use of closed network connection"`.
 The fix was adding `--start-services=false` to all `devpod ssh` calls.

 ## The Test Runs

-The weekend's git log tells the story — 24 test issues across two repos, each one triggering a build-push-deploy-test cycle.

 Saturday was the DevPod fork migration and Aegra 0.9.0 upgrade.
 Issues #98–#105 on `rails-otel-demo`, with the working deployment confirmed at #105 (PR #106).